 Michael Schramm is a certified IP lawyer at Munich-based IP boutique 2s-ip Schramm Schneider Bertagnoll.
 He is one of the few lawyers in Germany with both a technical (PhD in physics) and legal background.
-He was admitted to the Bar in 1996 and registered as a European patent attorney before the European Patent Office in 2000.
-Dr Schramm has 20 years’ experience in patent litigation; he worked as a lawyer at two major IP firms in Munich before starting his own firm in 2002.
+He was admitted to the Bar in 1996 and registered as a European patent attorney before the EPO in 2000.
+Dr Schramm has more than 20 years’ experience in patent litigation; he worked as a lawyer at two major IP firms in Munich before starting his own firm in 2002.

 Due to his scientific background, Dr Schramm has specific experience and knowledge in areas where a profound understanding of clients’ products and technologies is essential.
 He represents major players in the electronics, automotive, renewable energies and IT industries in patent infringement cases, as well as in validity proceedings before all major patent courts in Germany.
 This includes a range of international cross-border litigation.
 In addition, he supports clients in drafting and negotiating patent licence, R&D and software agreements, as well as in prosecuting IP rights.